amcd08/EGM722_Assignment/README.md

 ## Data Files
-  -The location of schools in Northern Ireland.
-This is available from the NI Government OpenData NI website, with the csv file of the list of schools available here.
+- The location of schools in Northern Ireland.
+This is available from the NI Government OpenData NI website [here](https://www.opendatani.gov.uk/dataset/locate-a-school).
 The list was filtered to select just the primary and secondary schools in County Fermanagh -
  53 in total and is provided in the repository data files as FermSchl_l.txt.
 - The location of ASSIs in Northern Ireland.
-This  is available from the OpenData NI website and is provided in shapefile format here.
+This  is available from the OpenData NI website [here](https://www.opendatani.gov.uk/dataset?tags=ASSI).
 This shapefile was filtered to select just the ASSIs in Co Fermanagh, 95 in total; the shapefile is provided in the repository data files.
  -The Land Cover Map 2015 (25m raster, N. Ireland).
 This can be obtained on request from the Environmental Information Data Centre, https://eidc.ac.uk/.
 - The Northern Ireland County boundaries shapefile, available from  Open Data NI.
 It is provided in the datafiles.